OrsoEric/2020-07-26-Longan-Screen-Class-Demo/README.md

 # DOXYGEN Documentation
 https://orsoeric.github.io/2020-07-26-Longan-Screen-Class-Demo/main_8cpp.html

-# 2020-07-26-Longan-Screen-Class-Demo
+# Longan-Screen-Class-Demo
 My objective for this project is to develop drivers for the Longan Nano evaluation board
 I need a lightweight LCD screen driver that uses little CPU and print characters on the screen asynchronously
 I need a time class to profile execution times and schedule tasks for the hardwired scheduler
 I added a LED class to practice with C++ scoping and use of combined header and implementation since I use lots of inline, and inline functions and template functions need to be declared alongside the header anyway
+With the latest update I added support for 10x8 "Courier Now" ascii sprites and 16x8 "NSimSun" ascii sprites as well with bug fixes and optimization
+With 10x8 sprites there are 8x20 sprites on screen.
+With 16x8 sprites there are 5x20 sprites on screen
+The Screen driver uses between 1.1% to 2.4% of the CPU when scheduled every 100us depending on workload

 # 2020-07-26 Demos
 1 - clear screen to random color every 500ms